ibm-cloud-docs/BlockStorage/use-luks-red-hat-enterprise-linux-6-full-disk-encryption.md

 {: #LUKSoutofscope}

 - LUKS does not allow applications that require many (more than eight) users to have distinct access keys to the same devices.
 - LUKS does not work with applications that require file-level encryption.
-For more information, see [RHEL Security Guide](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/7/html/security_guide/index){: external}.
+For more information, see the [RHEL Security Guide](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/7/html/security_guide/index){: external}.

 ## Setting up a LUKS-encrypted volume with Endurance {{site.data.keyword.blockstorageshort}}
 {: #enryptwithLUKS}